 Andrew Gilbert is an experienced law teacher who brings insights from research and practice into the classroom.

 After reading law at the University of East Anglia, Andrew practised as a family law solicitor before becoming a lecturer.
 He has been at Anglia Ruskin since 2005, having previously taught at the University of Hertfordshire.
-His teaching areas include public law, human rights, family and child law.
-He was an Anglia Ruskin Learning & Teaching Fellow for 2008-9 and used this opportunity to develop a computer-based action maze for use in teaching problem-solving skills in family law.
+His teaching areas include family and child law, public law and human rights.
+He has been an Anglia Ruskin Learning & Teaching Fellow and used this opportunity to develop a computer-based action maze for use in teaching problem-solving skills in family law.
 Andrew is also a Fellow of the Higher Education Academy.